Geoffrey II, Duke of Brittany

 Geoffrey remained in Paris through the summer of 1186, but his plans came to naught because on August 19, 1186, Geoffrey died at the age of 27.
 One contemporary source says Geoffrey died of a fever.
 However, several other sources say he was thrown from his horse during a tournament and trampled to death.
 Geoffrey was buried in the choir of Notre-Dame Cathedral in Paris.
 King Philippe II of France was so overcome with grief for his friend that he had to be restrained from throwing himself upon Geoffrey’s coffin in the open tomb.
 Geoffrey’s half-sister from his mother’s first marriage to King Louis VII of France, Marie, Countess of Champagne, attended his funeral and contributed funds to pay for masses for his soul.

 Geoffrey’s death left Constance a widow at the age of 25 with two young daughters (little Matilda died three years later) and pregnant with another child.
 On March 29, 1187, in Nantes, Brittany, Constance gave birth to Geoffrey’s posthumous son.
 King Henry II wanted his grandson to be named Henry, but in defiance of Henry II, the infant was named Arthur after the legendary King Arthur.
 King Philippe II of France claimed the guardianship of Arthur, but King Henry II refused because he did not want Philippe II to gain a stronghold in Brittany.
 Constance was to act as a regent for her son, but Henry II did not trust her.
 In 1188, Henry II arranged for Constance to marry Ranulf de Blondeville, 6th Earl of Chester, one of the most powerful earls in England.
-The marriage was an unhappy one, the couple became estranged, and there were no children.
+The marriage was unhappy, the couple became estranged, and there were no children.

 In 1189, King Henry II died and was succeeded by his eldest surviving son King Richard I. As Richard’s marriage was childless, in 1191, he officially proclaimed his nephew Arthur as his heir.
 Then in 1196, Constance had nine-year-old Arthur proclaimed Duke of Brittany and her co-ruler.
 Because of this, King Richard I had Constance abducted and imprisoned by her estranged husband.
-Arthur was secretly taken away by his tutor to the French court to be brought up with the future King Louis VIII, son of King Philip II.
+Arthur was secretly taken away by his tutor to the French court to be brought up with the future King Louis VIII, the son of King Philippe II.

 In 1199, Constance was released and her second marriage was annulled.
 That same year, Constance married Guy of Thouars and the couple had two daughters including Alix of Thouars who succeeded her half-brother Arthur as Duchess of Brittany.
 Constance died at the age of 40 on September 5, 1201, at Nantes.
 The cause of her death is suspected to be leprosy and/or childbirth complications after giving birth to twin girls who also died.
 Constance was buried at the Abbey of Villeneuve in Sorinières, south of Nantes, which she had founded.
 Her third husband Guy of Thouars and their daughter Alix are buried with her.